 Here are a few examples:

-I am a strong, empowered and courageous women.
+I am a strong, empowered, and courageous woman.

 I open to connecting with kind and loving people.